belumume/code-genesis-play/docs/blueprint_plan_roadmap/AI Genesis Engine_ Project Blueprint v1.0.md

 ### **2.1.
 Collaboration Model ("Vibecoding")**

 * **The Human (Project Lead):** You are the Director.
 Your role is to provide the high-level vision (the initial prompt), make key strategic decisions at forks in the road, and act as the final quality assurance gatekeeper.
 You will orchestrate the AI agents, verify their outputs, and steer the project.
-* **The AI Agent (Expert Executor):** The Claude 4 Opus agent is the Lead Architect and Sole Engineer.
+* **The AI Agent (Expert Executor):** The Claude 4 Sonnet agent is the Lead Architect and Sole Engineer.
 It is responsible for all design, planning, and implementation.
 Its work is guided by the rules and plans laid out in this document.
 We trust the agent to handle the complex, granular tasks autonomously.

 ### **2.2.
 Development Methodology**